thecomalley/thecomalley.github.io/blog/2025-04-06/index.md

 ```

 ### Main Module
-This is the main test run, Its effectively the same as just running `terraform apply` with the variables set below,
+Now its time for the main test run.
+We are deploying the module passing in some required variables.
+I've also included the starter code for a Function App, this way we can ensure the module deploys successfully.

 ```ruby
 run "main" {